Many years ago I received a very special gift from my Grandma. At the time, however, I didn’t realize just how special it was.

 My Grandma was a master pie maker and her secret was this recipe.
 This recipe makes such a tender, flaky crust that it literally melts in your mouth!
 The trick to making no fail pastry is simply using very cold water, as it helps to keep the fat cold so it does not melt.
 If the fat ends up melting before it makes it to the oven, it’s absorbed into the flour and any chance of producing a flaky pie crust is lost.
 The cold water serves as a barrier and in turn, produces a beautiful, tender and flaky crust.
 You can read more about that HERE.

-This recipe is not only a VERY EASY pie crust, it’s versatile and makes a wonderful single or double crust pie or single or double tart shells.
+Also known as “Never Fail Pie Crust” this recipe is not only a VERY EASY pie crust, it’s versatile and makes a wonderful single or double crust pie or single or double tart shells.
 So, if you’ve ever wanted to make your own pie crust, but lacked the confidence, then try this easy recipe.
 Trust me -you won’t fail!

 No Fail Pie Crust (Cold Water Pastry)

 - In a large mixing bowl, mix flour, baking powder, salt and brown sugar.
 Cut in shortening with a pastry cutter.
 Mix well.

 - In a small bowl, beat together vinegar, egg and cold water.

 - Add dry flour mixture to wet mixture and mix together until it forms small balls.